SJGowen/ITIL-4-Foundation/SamplePaper1.md

 - Answer D is correct - value chain activities transform inputs into outputs.
 - Answer A is wrong since practices can go across several value chain activities.
 - Answer B is wrong since service relationships are formed between a service consumer and service provider.
-</details>Answer C is wrong because the service value chain can support multiple workflows.
+- Answer C is wrong because the service value chain can support multiple workflows.
 </details>

 23) What is the purpose of the ‘supplier management’ practice?